This page contains information on specific restrictions in Wales (which differ from the other nations of the UK). Page last updated 29 March 2021

 If a customer has already made a booking and becomes subject to the travel restrictions, ultimately any decisions on refunds are a matter between the business and customer, which will be determined by the terms and conditions of the booking.
 Further advice you can pass on to your customers.
 Businesses taking bookings from customers do so at their own risk given these travel restrictions are subject to on-going review.

 Anyone operating tours or visits into Wales will need to ensure that they and their clients comply with the latest* Coronavirus Regulations 2020.
-This must include a full risk assessment and consideration of all requirements including (but not limited to) social/physical distancing and our Test, Trace, Protect approach.
+This must include a full Specific COVID-19 Risk Assessment and consideration of all requirements including (but not limited to) social/physical distancing and our Test, Trace, Protect approach.
 Operators and businesses based outside of Wales still need to comply with Welsh Regulations for any part of their business operating in Wales.

 *subject to change